Testing for Association in Multi-View Network Data: Introduction

 \section{Introduction}

 A network consists of the pairwise relationships (edges) between objects of interest (nodes).
 For example, nodes could correspond to proteins, with edges representing physical interactions, or nodes could correspond to people, with edges representing social interactions.
-Of the many models for network data \citep{erdHos1960evolution, holland1981exponential, hoff2002latent}, one of the best known is the stochastic block model \citep{holland1983stochastic}, which assumes that nodes belong to latent communities, and that the probability of an edge between a pair of nodes is a function only of the community memberships for the two nodes.
+Of the many models for network data \citep{erdHos1960evolution, holland1981exponential, hoff2002latent}, one of the best known is the stochastic block model \citep{holland1983stochastic}, which assumes that nodes belong to latent communities, and that the probability of an edge between a pair of nodes is a function of their community memberships only.

-It is often the case that multiple sets of edges are available on a common set of nodes, as is shown in Figure \ref{fig:toy}(i).
-Consider a pair of protein-protein interaction networks in which the nodes correspond to proteins \citep{de2010protein}.
-In one network, the edges represent physical interactions (\emph{binary interactions}), and in the other, they represent co-membership in a protein complex (\emph{co-complex associations}).
+Multiple sets of edges are often available on a common set of nodes, as is shown in Figure \ref{fig:toy}(i).
+Consider a pair of protein-protein interaction networks in which the nodes correspond to proteins.
+In one network, the edges represent physical interactions, and in the other, they represent co-membership in a protein complex.
 Another often-encountered scenario involves a single network, with a set of covariates corresponding to each node, as is shown in Figure \ref{fig:toy}(ii).
 For instance, we might have a social network along with $p$ demographic covariates for each member of the network.
-Both Figures \ref{fig:toy}(i) and \ref{fig:toy}(ii) are examples of the \emph{multi-view} data setting \citep{sun2013survey, li2018multi}.
+Both Figures \ref{fig:toy}(i) and \ref{fig:toy}(ii) are examples of the \emph{multi-view} data setting \citep{sun2013survey}.
 We will refer to the two networks in Figure \ref{fig:toy}(i), or the network and the covariates corresponding to the nodes in Figure \ref{fig:toy}(ii), as two \emph{data views}.

 Extensions of network models to the multi-view data setting \citep{fosdick2015testing, han2015consistent, gollini2016joint, binkiewicz2017covariate, salter2017latent, d2019latent} often assume that the data views are closely related.
 For example, extensions of the stochastic block model typically assume that the latent communities within each network view are closely related \citep{han2015consistent, peixoto2015inferring, stanley2016clustering, binkiewicz2017covariate, stanley2019stochastic}.